-Specialisation Qualification Academic

-Code Plan Code
+Specialisation Qualification Code Academic Plan Code

 Commercial Law LM001 CML01

+Criminal Justice LM001 PBL02

 Private Law LM001 RDL08

 Public Law LM001 PBL09

-A person may be considered for admission as a candidate for the degree of Master of Laws if-

-- .1.
-S/he has a law degree of the University or an equivalent degree of another University recognised by the Senate for this purpose; or - 2 S/he has in any other manner attained a level of competence which in the opinion of Senate, on the recommendation of the Faculty of Law, is adequate for the purposes of admission as a candidate for the degree.
+- FMD1 A person may be considered for admission as a candidate for the degree of Master of Laws if - 1.1 S/he has a law degree of the University or an equivalent degree of another University recognised by the Senate for this purpose; or - 1.2 S/he has in any other manner attained a level of competence which in the opinion of Senate, on the recommendation of the Faculty of Law, is adequate for the purposes of admission as a candidate for the degree.

-Note: Returning candidates must renew their registration not later than the last Friday in February every year.
+Note: Returning candidates must renew their registration by the stipulated registration dates every year.
 A late penalty fee is charged for registration after that date.